axelcournac/2micron_project/README.md

 ### Generation and visualisation of scatter plot for the ChIP-exo libraries

-After alignment with bowtie2 of the 1251 libraries, we filterd the reads with MQ>0 and then process all the files:
+After alignment with bowtie2 of the 1251 libraries, we filtered the reads with MQ>0 and then process all the files:

 ```bash
 #!/bin/bash